Yuma Hamfest February 27-28, 2026 - Yuma County Fairgrounds

 www.arrl.org

-The Amateur Radio Relay League (ARRL) is the largest organization of radio amateurs in the United States, with more than 156,000 members.
-The booth will be manned by state and division-level officers of the ARRL, who are there to answer your questions.
+The Amateur Radio Relay League (ARRL) is the national organization of radio amateurs in the United States, with about 129,000 members.
+The ARRL booth will be manned by section and division-level representatives, who will be there to answer your questions.

 DXCC Field Checkers